tbarlow12/tbarlow12.github.io/experience.md

 # Education

-### - Bachelor of Science in Computer Science from the University of Utah
+<div class="job">Bachelor of Science in Computer Science from the University of Utah</div>
 - Honors at Entrance Full-Ride Scholarship
 - Everton Memorial Scholarship
 - Haglund Scholarship